 Don’t forget the monkeys

 Next to the pagoda is a staircase going back down the mountain side.
 This is where I found monkeys in the trees and baby ones on the path, minding their own business.
 The monkeys are known to go inside the monastery as well.
 If they approach you, do not be afraid but just keep an eye on your belongings, the crafty buggers are always up to mischief.

 Go further up the mountain

-Go back past the 10,000 Buddha temple and go back to the staircase which brought yourself here.
+Go back past the Ten Thousand Buddhas Monastery and go back to the staircase which brought yourself here.
 Instead of going down, go up!
 More steps but it will be worth it.
 More Arhan statues along the path but at the top is the upper terrace which contains a few more buildings with statues in them and a pavilion.

 My favourite feature up here is at the eastern end of the terrace.
 There is a huge white Kwun Yam statue in front of the waterfall overlooking a pond which is full of miniature gold statues which are perched on the surrounding rocks.
 It is so calm and peaceful here and the statue with its surroundings is beautiful.
 Also the views overlooking Sha Tin are absolutely awesome.